 - Henry I. Miller and Julie Kelly, Government Favors and Subsidies to Organic Agriculture: Follow the Money.
 Forbes (9.23.15)

 - Henry I. Miller and Kavin Senapathy, GMOs and Junk Science.
 Forbes (9.24.15)

 - Henry I. Miller and Kavin Senapathy.
 The Dirt on Earth Day: Chemophobia Masquerading as Environmentalism.
 Forbes (4.20.15)

 - Henry I. Miller and Kavin Senapathy, Beware the Attack of the Green Blob.
 Forbes (2.26.15)

 Articles about Miller

-USRTK has compiled a series of fact sheets about writers and PR groups the agrichemical industry relies on to manufacture doubt about science that raises concern about risky products and argue against environmental health protections.
+U.S. Right to Know has compiled a series of fact sheets about writers and PR groups that work with pesticide companies to manufacture doubt about science and argue against health protections.

 – Why Forbes Deleted Some Kavin Senapathy Articles